rgombash/inviso/README.md

 client/server communication is done via simple JSON asynchronously.

+Currently there are plugins for getting node or pos list from
+* OpenShift OKD v3.11 with API v1 (plugin : OpenShift.java)
+* Google Cloud compute nodes (plugin : GoogleCloudPlatform.java)

-Currently there is only one data source plugin but adding more plugins for different data sources (eg.: public cloud providers) should be relatively easy.
+Adding more plugins for different data sources (eg.: public cloud providers) should be relatively easy following the pattern in existing plugins.

 ### Proxy Service